-In this work, we revisit the case of `backscattering' hard rods.
-We start by introducing the system and its conserved densities in Section~\ref{sec:system_conserved_densities} following the procedure outlined in \cite{powdel2024conserved}.
-From this, we move on to deriving a Dean-Kawasaki fluctuating hydrodynamic description \cite{DavidSDean_1996,Illien_2025} of the system in Section \ref{sec:Fluc_HD}, using which we compute in Section \ref{sec:unequal_space_time_correlations}, unequal space-time correlations of densities, providing an insight into the transport properties in the system.
-Our approach reproduces results from \cite{piqueresbackscattering2023}, while also demonstrating the wider applicability of a Dean-Kawasaki fluctuating hydrodynamic description in the analysis of an integrable system where individual quasiparticle dynamics is affected by a stochastic noise.
+In this work, we study the departure from integrability in a system of backscattering hard rods.
+We develop a Dean-Kawasaki fluctuating hydrodynamic formulation for this system and use it to compute unequal space-time correlations in the system.
+We find that the correlation of the normal mode phase space densities attains a diffusive form at late times and admits an effective diffusion constant.
+Similarly, for mass densities, the correlation displays a ballistic space time scaling for small times and diffusive space-time scaling for late times, and hence admits a crossover from ballistic transport to diffusive transport.
+Our results are consistent with the ones obtained in Ref.~\cite{piqueresbackscattering2023}.
+This, in turn, demonstrates the wider applicability of a Dean-Kawasaki fluctuating hydrodynamic description in the analysis of an integrable system where individual quasiparticle dynamics is affected by a stochastic noise.